Scalingo/documentation/src/_posts/languages/nodejs/2000-01-01-nextjs-standalone.md

 As indicated in the [Next.js documentation](https://nextjs.org/docs/advanced-features/output-file), it doesn't copy assets, so it's up to us to copy them.
 To accomplish this, we can create a script that runs at build time to copy the assets to the correct location.

-Create a file called `copy-assets.sh` in the root of your project with the following content:
+Create a file called `copy-assets.js` in the root of your project with the following content:
 ```js
 const fs = require('fs').promises;
 const path = require('path');